-In addition, MHA must verify that:
+In addition, the PHA must verify that:

-- The household is eligible for the deduction. - The costs to be deducted are qualified medical expenses.

-- The expenses are not paid for or reimbursed by any other source. - Costs incurred in past years are counted only once.
+- The household is eligible for the deduction. - The costs to be deducted are qualified health and medical care expenses. - The expenses are not paid for or reimbursed by any other source. - Costs incurred in past years are counted only once.